noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

 - most versatile strategy is to use both RBAC + ABAC
   - roles split out users by functions
   - attributes split out roles by context
-    - reduces the number of roles required, as a role can be based the context of user attributes
+    - reduces the number of roles required, as a role can be segmented based on the context of user attributes

 #### Tags

 - Tags enable customizable key-value pairs, such as a project name or an environment type, to identify IAM principals and AWS resources.
+- fundamental to ABAC

 #### RBAC